How to Do Payroll in Arkansas: Everything Business Owners Need to Know

 Bottom Line

-Learning how to do payroll in Arkansas is not as hard as it used to be since the state has changed its income taxation practices, but there are still important nuances to pay attention to.
+Learning how to do payroll in Arkansas is not as hard as it used to be since the state has changed its income taxation practices and rolled back child labor protections, but there are still important nuances to pay attention to.
 Be sure to follow deadlines and mandates by federal, state, and local governments to avoid any fees or penalties.